Causal Graph Neural Networks for Healthcare: Clinical impact across domains

 \subsubsection{Mechanistic brain network analysis}

-Brain network analysis exemplifies the critical need for causal over correlational approaches.
-The human brain comprises approximately 86 billion neurons that form trillions of connections, creating one of the most complex networks in nature.
-Traditional graph-theoretical methods, while foundational, often fall short in capturing the high-dimensional and dynamic nature of brain connectivity \cite{Mohammadi_2025_BrainSci}.
-The brain naturally forms a graph where regions of interest serve as nodes and functional connectivity defines edges, yet correlation-based analysis frequently identifies spurious connections driven by global brain states, arousal levels, or measurement artefacts rather than genuine neural communication pathways \cite{Zhang_2023_CI_GNN, Zhang_2023_Revisiting}.
+Brain network analysis shows why causal methods matter in neuroimaging.
+Standard graph-theoretical approaches have been useful, but tend to miss the high-dimensional, time-varying structure of brain connectivity \cite{Mohammadi_2025_BrainSci}.
+The brain can be mapped onto a graph, with regions of interest as nodes and functional connectivity as edges, yet correlation-based analyses often detect connections driven by global brain states, arousal shifts, or measurement artefacts rather than neural communication \cite{Zheng_2024_CIGNN}.

-Causality-Inspired Graph Neural Networks tackle this through an interpretable architecture that fundamentally reimagines brain network analysis \cite{Zhang_2023_CI_GNN, Zheng_2024_CIGNN}.
-Rather than treating all connectivity equally, CI-GNN learns disentangled latent representations where only the causal factor induces the explanatory subgraph related to diagnosis.
-This methodology leverages conditional mutual information from a Granger causality perspective to measure causal influence, providing a principled distinction between genuine neural dysfunction and epiphenomenal changes.
-For major depressive disorder, CI-GNN identified strong connections around the left rectus, a region critical for the response to antidepressant treatment, while showing sparser connections in the cerebellum \cite{Zhang_2023_CI_GNN}.
-This finding contradicts spurious cerebellar hyperconnectivity found by association-based methods, aligning instead with clinical understanding that depression primarily involves affective and cognitive functions rather than motor function.
-Mechanistic insights such as these prove crucial for developing targeted interventions through neurostimulation, pharmacotherapy, or behavioural therapy.